-In the present work an additional laboratory setup arrangement was planned and implemented, that permitted systematic performance measurements of new available wireless equipments (DAP-1522 access points from D-Link and WPC600N adapters from Linksys) for Wi-Fi (IEEE 802.11 a, g) in WPA2 point-to-point links.
+In the present work a new laboratory setup arrangement was planned and implemented, that permitted systematic performance measurements of new available wireless equipments (DAP-1522 access points from D-Link and WPC600N adapters from Linksys) for Wi-Fi (IEEE 802.11 a, g) in WPA point-to-multipoint links.

-Through OSI layer 4, TCP throughput, jitter and percentage datagram loss were measured and compared for each standard.
-It was found that, on average, the best TCP throughputs are for 802.11 a.
-A fairly good agreement was found for the 802.11 a, g data both for WPA2 and open links.
-On average, for 802.11g, the best jitter performances were for open links.
-On average, for 802.11a, jitter performances did not show significantly sensitive, within the experimental errors, to WPA2.
-For percentage datagram loss, no significant sensitivities were found, within the experimental errors, either to standard or link type.
+Through OSI layer 4, TCP throughput, jitter and percentage datagram loss were measured and compared for each standard and WPA PTMP and PTP links.
+It was found that, on average, the best TCP throughputs are for 802.11 a and PTP links.
+On average, the best jitter performances were found for 802.11 g and PTP links.
+Concerning percentage datagram loss, the best performance was for 802.11a and PTP links.